samkennerly/suneku/README.md

 ### Mac or Linux
 1. Install [Docker for Mac](https://docs.docker.com/docker-for-mac/) or [Docker for Linux](https://docs.docker.com/engine/installation/linux/).
 2. Use [git clone](https://help.github.com/articles/cloning-a-repository/) to clone this repository into your home folder.
 This will create a `~/suneku/` folder.
+3. Create a blank text file called `.env` in your `~/suneku/` folder.
-3. Run the script [~/suneku/labs/run_suneku_lab](https://github.com/samkennerly/suneku/blob/master/labs/run_suneku_lab) to build a lab and start a Jupyter server.
+4. Run the script [~/suneku/labs/run_suneku_lab](https://github.com/samkennerly/suneku/blob/master/labs/run_suneku_lab).
+This will build a lab and start a Jupyter server.
-4. Open your favorite web browser and go to `0.0.0.0:8888`.
+5. Open your favorite web browser and go to `0.0.0.0:8888`.
 You should see a Jupyter notebook.
-5. Click on `/practice/` and open the `practice.ipynb` notebook to start doing data science.
+6. Click on `/practice/` and open the `practice.ipynb` notebook to start doing data science.

 ### Windows

-You can use suneku on a Windows machine with [Docker for Windows](https://docs.docker.com/docker-for-windows/), but you'll need to know enough about Docker to write your own setup script.
-See [run_suneku_lab](https://github.com/samkennerly/suneku/blob/master/labs/run_suneku_lab) for inspiration.
+It's possible to use suneku on a Windows machine with [Docker for Windows](https://docs.docker.com/docker-for-windows/).
+You can build and share labs just like any Mac or Linux user.
+The catch is: you'll need to write your own setup script to replace [run_suneku_lab](https://github.com/samkennerly/suneku/blob/master/labs/run_suneku_lab) because I haven't written a Windows version yet.

 ## Jupyter notebooks